The Boathouse is Closed for the Winter. Thanks for a great paddling season! See you March 2024!

 Matoaka Boathouse Seasons

-The Boathouse will open at the beginning of the fall semester and close November 5 for the winter.
+The Boathouse will open at the beginning of the fall semester and close in November for the winter.

 The Boathouse will open when water and air temperatures are consistently warm enough to paddle.
 This date usually occurs in the weeks following spring break.
 Stay posted for our official opening date!